shangeet/SchedulingSystemDatabaseProject/README.md

 # SchedulingSystemDatabaseProject
-A GUI and database that helps users schedule their travel plans (Project)
+A GUI with complex database queries that helps users schedule their travel plans (Project)